Accidental Damage Home insurance term indicating sudden, unexpected and visible damage which has not been caused on purpose.

 Conditions of Sale The terms agreed between the buyer and seller.

-Contents (Insurance) At MORE TH>N Contents insurance covers household goods, personal items, jewellery, watches and items of precious metals, personal documents, clerical business equipment, aerials and satellite receiving equipment, bicycles and money up to a specified amount (detailed in a content insurance policy).
+Contents (Insurance) MORE THAN Contents insurance covers household goods, personal items, jewellery, watches and items of precious metals, personal documents, clerical business equipment, aerials and satellite receiving equipment, bicycles and money up to a specified amount (detailed in a content insurance policy).

 Conveyancer A property lawyer or solicitor who manages all of the legal aspects of selling or buying a property.